lkesteloot/unsong/unsong.md

 “I have [i]saved[/i] America,” corrected the Lady.

 “Not yours to save!” said Jalaketu.
-He drew the sword Sigh from…he drew the sword Sigh.
+He drew the sword Sigh from... he drew the sword Sigh.
 “This is America!
 Government by the people, of the people, for the people.
 What’s good is their decision, not yours.
 You should have left it alone!”

 “Like [i]you[/i] did, Jalaketu ben Raziel?”